NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research note issued to investors on Tuesday.
+StockNews.com began coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) in a research note released on Sunday morning.
 The firm issued a hold rating on the biopharmaceutical company’s stock.

-Shares of NovaBay Pharmaceuticals stock opened at $0.80 on Tuesday.
+NBY stock opened at $0.75 on Friday.
+The business has a 50 day moving average price of $0.90 and a two-hundred day moving average price of $1.63.
+The company has a market cap of $1.41 million, a price-to-earnings ratio of -0.13 and a beta of 2.69.
 NovaBay Pharmaceuticals has a twelve month low of $0.48 and a twelve month high of $12.64.
-The stock has a market capitalization of $1.50 million, a P/E ratio of -0.14 and a beta of 2.69.
-The business’s fifty day moving average price is $0.96 and its 200 day moving average price is $1.65.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last issued its earnings results on Thursday, March 30th.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Free Report) last posted its quarterly earnings results on Thursday, March 30th.
 The biopharmaceutical company reported ($4.33) earnings per share for the quarter.
 NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
-The firm had revenue of $3.64 million during the quarter.
+The company had revenue of $3.64 million during the quarter.

 NovaBay Pharmaceuticals, Inc, a biopharmaceutical company, develops and sells eyecare, skincare, and wound care products in the United States and internationally.
 It offers Avenova Spray, a solution for removing foreign materials, including microorganisms and debris from skin around the eye, such as the eyelid; and wound care products, which are used for cleansing and irrigation as part of surgical procedures, as well as treating certain wounds, burns, ulcers, and other injuries under the NeutroPhase and PhaseOne brands.